cybervisiontech/cdap-packs/etl-pack/README.rst

 CDAP provides extensive support for creating a productive development environment; it includes a unit-test framework for testing both application components and the application as a whole.
-The example dode below shows a unit-test of the application that was introduced above:
+The example below shows a unit-test of the application that was introduced above:

 .. code:: java